KonradSusel/REST-API-simple-service/README.md

 field repository which is a Map with Customer objects.
 Requests can be sent using Postman app or HAL Browser at address http://localhost:8080/

-JSON body example for POST request:
+Request examples:
+Send POST request with JSON body at http://localhost:8080/customers JSON body:
 {
 	"id": 1,
 	"name": "Jan",